 Loudness discrepancies in television and radio frequently produce listener annoyance.
 Variations in loudness can be traced to the use of quasi-PPM based audio level meters in conjunction with different amounts of compression dynamics.
 A satisfactory live loudness meter should assist the engineer to: (a) achieve the recommended target level for a program, (b) compensate for content-dependent delimited offsets in loudness, and (c) compensate for fast changes in loudness.
 This paper investigates how the ballistic properties of live loudness meters affect the engineers’ actions with fader position and the resulting output levels.
 In order to explore the quality of loudness meters, the researchers simulated a live broadcast show with mixing engineers who had different degrees of experience.
 The resulting output levels were analyzed and interpreted using a linear mixing model.
 The results showed that the meters with the slower integration times produced less dispersion of output levels for parts of the program.
 Varying integration times of the meters did not cause a significant difference in the reaction time.

-Allen, Jon; Berg, Jan
+Allan, Jon; Berg, Jan

 Affiliation: Luleå University of Technology, Luleå, Sweden

 JAES Volume 66 Issue 7/8 pp. 556-577; July 2018

 No AES members have commented on this paper yet.

 If you are not yet an AES member and have something important to say about this paper then we urge you to join the AES today and make your voice heard.
 You can join online today by clicking here.